microsoft/codespace-features/src/external-repository/NOTES.md

 Codespace, then the value of that secret will be used as a PAT for authentication.
 If the secret is not defined by the user it will fallback to the browser login.

+## Multiple Repository Support

+As of version 3, you can clone multiple repositories by separating the URL's with a comma.
+In this mode all of the repositories will be cloned to the folder.
+Each will get a local folder name from the last part of the clone URL so this value has to be unique for each repository specified.

 ## Usage Telemetry

 If you are looking for ways to track usage of Codespaces within your team, we offer a mechanism